Raaschou/roborally/README.md

   - [x] uTurn
   - [x] moveBackwards
 - [x] implemented uTurn and moveBackwards functionality
 - [ ] written javaDocs for implementations and uses
 - [x] added tests for new functionality
 - [x] tested implementations with tests and manually

+## Implementing functionality of walls via getNeighbour() and hasWallInDirection() method
+We updated the getNeighbour method and included a boolean method, hasWallInDirection().
+This method takes the Heading of the player then calls getWalls().contains(heading) checking if the players space contains a wall in the same direction of the players heading, or the neighbouring space has a wall in the opposite heading.
+This ensures that movement is blocked if a wall is present.

 ## Implementing command cards
 We have implemented the functionality of several command cards for the gameplay.
 As well as adding new commands (moveBackwards and uTurn) and their functionality.
+Besides these command cards we decided to additionally add a command card, "moveFastFastForward".
-The moves moveForward and moveFastForward first checks the heading of the player.
+The move moveForward first checks the heading of the player.
 It determines the next space in that direction using board.getNeighbour().
 If a valid neighboring space exists, it attempts to move the player there using moveToSpace().
 If the move is blocked by a wall, it catches and ignores the ImpossibleMoveException.
 If there is a another player at the Neighbour space, it will check if that player can be pushed in the direction of the player pushing.
-The move moveFastForward doesn't have its own functionality, rather it calls the command card moveForward twice.
+The move moveFastForward and moveFastFastForward doesn't have its own functionality, rather it calls the command card moveForward two or three times.
 The moves turnRight and turnLeft works in roughly the same way.
 The cards both use the player.setHeading and then calls the getHeading.next() or getHeading.prev().
 As the heading is of the datatype enum we can call the previous or the next heading of the list and change it.